Volley fire: Early Ming dynasty

+Spain

+Countermarch training in Spain can be traced back as early as 1516.
+According to Gabor Agoston, the countermarch technique was utilized by Spanish arquebusiers during the Italian Wars, such as in the battles of Battle of Bicocca (1522) and Pavia (1525), which were some of the earliest examples of the countermarch technique.
+However according to Tonio Andrade, the evidence for volley fire in 1522 is meager, and he found "no clear evidence that that volley fire was occurring."
+Andrade says that the belief that Spanish arquebusiers kneeled to reload in 1522 is an over-interpretation as well as mis-citation of a passage by Charles Oman, who never made such a claim.
+This is contested by Idan Sherer, who quotes Paolo Giovio saying that, per orders of their commander Fernando d'Ávalos, the arquebusiers in Bicocca kneeled to reload so that the second line of arquebusiers could fire without endangering those in front of them.

+It has also been proposed that Spanish conquistador Francisco de Carvajal, also a veteran of the Italian Wars and an understudy to Ávalos, utilized volley fire in 1547, which would have proved instrumental in his victory at Huarina.

 Ottoman Empire

-The volley tactic next appeared in early 16th century Europe when the Ottoman Janissaries clashed with European forces at the Battle of Mohács on 29 August 1526.
+The volley tactic was possibly used in early 16th century Europe when the Ottoman Janissaries clashed with European forces at the Battle of Mohács on 29 August 1526.
 The Janissaries equipped with 2000 tüfenks (usually translated as musket) "formed nine consecutive rows and they fired their weapons row by row," in a "kneeling or standing position without the need for additional support or rest."
+However, the usage of arquebuses in this battle is disputed and they may have been small cannons instead.
+Whether these tactics anticipated Western European volley fire from the late 16th century requires further examination.
+However, a description of Janissaries' volley fire from 1605 undoubtedly describes Western European style volley fire.
 Contrary to the popular belief that the Ottomans' success at Mohács was due to their artillery, a view which many later historians have supported, contemporary European and Ottoman sources on the battle attribute their success to the Janissaries' successful deployment of handheld firearms.
-However the usage of arquebuses in this battle is disputed and they may have been small cannons instead.
 According to a German source, 90% of the Janissaries were equipped with handheld firearms while on campaign by 1532.

 The Janissaries' prowess declined early in the 17th century as troop standards dropped and the drill was abandoned.
 According to the author of The Laws of the Janissaries (Kavanin-i Yenigeriyan), by 1606 members of the Janissaries were faced with supply issues so that they "were no longer given powder for the drills and that the soldiers used the wick for their candles and not for their muskets."